pdimens/harpy/getting_started/guides/software_environments.md

 need to identify which environment is the correct one since Snakemake renames them by their hash.
 There are two ways to get that information quickly:
 1. check the Snakemake output log, as it lists the conda environment of the failing rule/job
-2. use `harpy view environments` to list the main software in every environment available in `.environments`
+2. use `harpy view envs` to list the main software in every environment available in `.environments`

 ## Container Caveats
 #### 🚥 Container Caveat 1: Speed